AaronBenDaniel/AaronBenDanielWebsite/content/projects.md

 !["Image of the Sumo Bot Bottom"](/img/projects/sumobotbottom.webp)

 All sophomores in the Robotics & Engineering vocational shop participate in the Sumo Bot Competition.
 Students are broken up into teams of 1-2 people and they have a few weeks to build a sumo bot to compete.
-My partner, [Tanzerul Azam](https://tazam257.wixsite.com/tanzerul-azam), and I formed "Team Nestle" and built a sumo bot.
+My partner, {{< linknewtab "https://tazam257.wixsite.com/tanzerul-azam" "Tanzerul Azam" >}}, and I formed "Team Nestle" and built a sumo bot.

 ## The Lightbox Project